imagej/pyimagej/doc/Google-Colab-Basics.md

 ![Connected runtime](doc-images/runtime-connected.jpg)

+### Fixing a stuck notebook

+Because notebooks are long-running Python sessions, it is possible to run into unexpected behavior: for example, the impact of code that was previously run but then deleted may still have lingering effects.
+If you run into problems, try one or more of the following:

+* In the `Command toolbar`, use the `Run all` button's drop-down menu to restart the session
+* Use the `Runtime` section to delete the runtime and start a new one
+* Reload the page

 ### Connecting Files

 Using the `Files` sidebar tab will open a file browser *on the remote runtime*.
 This section also contains two buttons for bringing data into your notebook: